Recipes / 4 October, 2023 / My Baba

 - Melt remaining white chocolate chips or white dipping chocolate in a small bowl.
 Use toothpicks to dip each truffle ball into the white chocolate, being sure to coat all sides.
 Gently shake off excess chocolate.
 Place chocolate-covered truffle balls on a baking sheet or plate lined with wax paper, parchment paper, or foil.
 Chill for 3-5 minutes until chocolate hardens.

 - Drizzle more white chocolate over the truffles.
 Soak the end of a Q-tip in red food colouring.
 Dap 2 dots of food colouring to make the mummy eyes.
 Handle carefully so you don’t wipe off the eyes.
-Store chilled in airtight container.
+Store chilled in an airtight container.

 - Wilton Candy Melts (vibrant green)